osifo/osifo.dev/content/posts/market-microstructure/index.md

 Hence order splitting, which results in multiple trades placed by same entity, with same objective in mind, causing the market to move in that direction.

-A good way to tell the potential direction is by studying the asset's [volume profile](https://tradingriot.com/volume-profile).
+A good way to tell the potential direction of the market is by studying the asset's [volume profile](https://tradingriot.com/volume-profile).

+### Bid, Ask & Spread

+The markets work in the form of an open auction, i,e for every buyer, there has to be a seller, and vice versa.
+Traders willing to buy or sell asssets place their orders in the order book.
+These resting (yet-to-be-executed orders) is what is called LIQUIDITY, A *_liquiidty maker_* is a trader who places a limit order (for execution at a future price), while a *_liquidity taker_* is one who places an order (market order) for immediate execution.